cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 ### Phase 2: PREPARE

-- Dataset Credibility was verified by checking the information on the website
+- Dataset Credibility was verified by checking the information on the website:

 	- The dataset used in this Case Study can be accessed via [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and corresponds to data of FitBit Fitness Tracker (a smartwatch) with personal fitness information such heart rate, calories, etc.